GreptimeTeam/community/README.md

 A General Member can become a **Contributor** by getting their PRs successfully merged into GreptimeDB's main branch in GitHub.

-A responsive Contributor is qualified to become a **Reviewer** if he/she meets the requirements below:
+A responsive Contributor is qualified to become a selected **Reviewer** if he/she meets the requirements below:

-1. Has been contributing to GreptimeDB GitHub for at least 3 months (**Must**)
+1. Has been contributing to Greptime's open source projects on GitHub for at least 3 months (**Must**).
-2. Got at least 10 PRs successfully merged (**Must**)
+2. Got at least 10 PRs successfully merged into the main branch on GitHub (**Must**).
-3. Participated in at least one online/offline event (Bonus!)
+3. Participated in at least one online/offline event of Greptime (Bonus!).
-4. Actively leaving comments or helping other members in the community with their questions (Bonus!)
+4. Actively leaving comments or helping other members of the Greptime Community with their questions (Bonus!).

-Process to become a **Reviewer**:
+Process to become a selected **Reviewer**:

-1. The Steering Committee goes through an internal Voting Process.
+1. The Steering Committee of the Greptime Community goes through an internal Voting Process.
-2. The Steering Committee sends email invitations to Contributors who meet the requirement and got more than half votes from the step above.
+2. The OSPO of the Greptime Community sends an email invitation to the Contributor who meets the requirements and receives more than half votes from the step above.
-3. The Contributors can reply with "Accept" or "Deny"
+3. The Contributor replies the email with the key word, "Accept" or "Deny", to indicate his/her willingness to become a Reviewer of the Greptime Community.
-4. The Greptime team announces the news on the next Bi-weekly Report before officially assigning any PRs to the selected Reviewer.
+4. The Greptime team announces the news in the next Bi-weekly Report before officially assigning any PRs to the selected Reviewer.

-Additional responsibilities & exit program for promoted **Reviewers**:
+Responsibilities & exit program for the selected **Reviewer**:

-- Please defend the reputation of the community since you are representing GreptimeDB after being promoted as a Reviewer.
+- Ensure quality and consistency of submitted PRs on Greptime's GitHub.
-- Help with testing and changes into the codebase or documentation for merged PRs.
+- Help with testings and changes into the codebase or documentation for merged PRs.
-- Help the community enhance relevant standards or processes such as CR, style guidances, code review, etc.
+- Help the Greptime Community to enhance relevant standards or processes such as CR, style guidance, code review, etc.
+- Defend the reputation of the community since he/she is representing Greptime after being selected as a Reviewer.
-- An active Reviewer becomes a Reviewer of Honours if he/she has not contributed for more than 18 months.
+- An active Reviewer becomes a Reviewer of Honours if he/she has not contributed for Greptime for more than 18 months.

 A **Maintainer** is a highly experienced and active Reviewer and can apply to become a member of the Steering Committee by following these steps: